Introduction

 these old guys probably better than the new ones so they get played the

 most.
-Nothing like whacking a target to make you feel good and
+Nothing like whacking a drop target to make you feel good and

-Joker Poker is loaded with hard target shots.
+Joker Poker is loaded with drop target shots.
 The game is

 virtually unbeatable since you can play good one night and then not

 approach your old score for 6 months or more.
-Gottlieb made 9,280
+I bought 6

 of Joker Poker that looks the same but doesn't have the solid state